webpro-nl/knip/README.md

 export default config;
 ```

-And if you need, you can also expose a function or an async function if you need, like so :
+And if you need, you can also expose an (async) function if you need, like so:

 ```ts
 import type { KnipConfig } from 'knip';